How I Wasted My 20s (Pursuing Goals)

 Because we are more aware of goals, we are also more aware of the goal-fulfillment parts of society.
 In my 20s, I thought that was the purpose of society.
 I thought it was all about collaborations, markets — the things that help people achieve their goals.

-But, as I mentioned in the first post, we need leaders who can build social structures that work with our values.
+But, we need leaders who can build social structures that work with our values.
 As awareness of values—and of what it takes to live by them—spreads, better principles and systems will emerge.

-1. The sixth post will cover three things which can appear in the “how” column: values, norms, and ideological commitments.
+1. My textbook covers other things which can appear in the “how” column: values, norms, and ideological commitments.

 2. The understanding of values I present here comes from a certain philosophical tradition.
 If you want to go straight to the source, read David Velleman’s Practical Reflection and How We Get Along, and/or Charles Taylor’s Sources of the Self.
-If you want group exercises to get clear about your own values, check out HSC1.
+If you want group exercises to get clear about your own values, check out the School for Social Design.